uk-gov-mirror/hmcts.chart-idam-pr/README.md

 # chart-idam-pr

+DEPRECATED - CFT IdAM changed the mechanism for handling PR urls several years ago and this chart is no longer required.

+Note that the IdAM /testing-support/services endpoint that this chart uses does nothing since IdAM 8.2 (Feb 2023).
+Continuing to include the chart is harmless, but the chart itself does nothing.

+## Original motivation

 Redirect URLs are a critical part of the OAuth2 authorization flow that IDAM implements and Reform Services use to log users into their applications.
 After a user successfully authenticates with IDAM, IDAM then redirects the user back to the originating application with either an authorization code in the URL.
 Because the redirect URL contains sensitive